National Blue Ribbon School 2020 - Harris Elementary School

 PTO: We have a wonderful Parent Teacher Organization.
 There will be more info from them on how and when they will meet.
 Each year they sponsor a fundraiser to support the students and staff at Harris.
 Your support will be helpful in continuing to have the great resources we enjoy for Harris students.
 Thank you in advance for your support and generosity.

 PTO Meetings will be held in the Harris Library starting at 2:30 on the following dates:

-*Masks are recommended, but not required at this time.
+*Masks are required at this time.
 All participants are encouraged to socially distance.
 Should you become positive after attending a meeting, we kindly as that you notify us.

 - Nov 10

 - Dec 8 - tentative

 - Feb 9th